Spatio-Temporal EEG Representation Learning on Riemannian Manifold and Euclidean Space: Introduction

 We build the solutions above in a single end-to-end deep architecture.
 To show the robustness of our proposed network, we evaluate the proposed architecture on four public datasets based on the following considerations: \textit{i}): covering different application areas of EEG-based BCI such as emotion classification, vigilance estimation, and MI classification; \textit{ii}): including problems with both binary and multi-class classification (2, 3, or 4 classes); \textit{iii}): the tasks containing both continuous label prediction (regression) as well as classification; and \textit{iv}): the tasks consisting of different distributions and number of EEG channels.

-In summary, we make the following contributions: \begin{itemize} \item We propose a \textit{novel framework} for EEG representation learning based on learning spatial information on the Riemannian manifold and temporal information in the Euclidean space followed by an effective fusion strategy. \item We test the proposed framework on \textit{three different EEG-related problem domains} namely emotion recognition, motor-imagery classification, and vigilance estimation, using \textit{four widely used public datasets}. \item Our method performs excellently in all the experiments, approaching the state-of-the-art in one dataset and considerably outperforming the best results of existing works in the other three datasets, setting \textit{new state-of-the-art}. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We propose a \textit{novel framework} for EEG representation learning based on learning spatial information on a Riemannian manifold and temporal information in a Euclidean space followed by an effective fusion strategy. \item We test the proposed framework on \textit{three different EEG-related problem domains} namely emotion recognition, motor-imagery classification, and vigilance estimation, using \textit{four widely used public datasets}. \item Our method performs well in all the experiments, approaching the state-of-the-art in three datasets and outperforming the best results of existing works in one dataset, setting new state-of-the-art. \end{itemize}

 The rest of this paper is organized as follows.
 In Section \ref{sec: related work}, we provide an overview of related work on EEG-based BCI applications in the three different application areas namely emotion recognition, MI classification, and vigilance estimation.
 Section \ref{sec: proposed architecture} gives a systematic description of the proposed architecture including feature extraction and learning for both spatial correlations and temporal dependencies, as well as the fusion strategy used.
 In Section \ref{sec: experiments}, we give a description of all the datasets, implementation details, and evaluation protocols.
 We further discuss the results and perform ablation studies.
 Section \ref{sec: summary} presents the summary and conclusions of this paper.